 “I’ll never forget coming through the line, looking up and seeing the clock hit 3:59:86,” says Manzano, who later went on to become a five-time NCAA champion and an 11-time NCAA All-American.
 “Our team went wild.
 They picked me up in the air and carried me off.”

 That victorious moment was only the beginning for this Longhorn, who soon became one of the fastest 1,500-meter runners in the world.
 In 2008 he went on to compete in the semifinals in Beijing—and in 2012 he made a big comeback in the London games where he captured the silver medal.

 In the true spirit of the Olympics, Manzano feels a sense of solidarity with runners from across the globe.
 Despite the language barriers, they communicate on a whole different level out on the track.

 “When I compete on the world stage, I’m proud to represent my country,” Manzano adds.
 “But at the end of the day, we’re all children of the world.
 There are similar themes we share as human beings—from nervousness before a competition to the joy of a big win to the loss of defeat.
 When I compete against someone from another country, we understand each other.”

 In an unforgiving sport, Manzano has experienced his share of triumphs and losses.
 Though he has been sidelined by injuries, dropped by a major sponsor and lost his chance at winning another medal at the 2016 Olympics due to a respiratory illness, he never loses his focus.
 With the 2020 Olympics in his crosshairs, Manzano is training hard, logging more than 65 miles a week.

 No matter what life throws his way, Manzano will soar over the hurdles as long as he follows his coach’s words of wisdom.

-Photos provided by Leo Manzano
+Photos by Fa Bazadoni, courtesy of Leo Manzano